 BEANS – MUNG BEANS, COWPEAS, BLACK TURTLE BEANS, FAVA BEANS ,RED MUNG

 Beans and pulses are from legumes family.
 This is super environmental conscious future food because they take nitrogen from the air and use it in plants.
-Nitrogen is a green house gas that contribute in green house effect on earth.
-It is very rich in proteins, fiber and can be made in varied food cuisines.
-It’s suits well with salads, curries, sauces and sauces.
+Nitrogen is a greenhouse gas that contribute to the greenhouse effect on the earth.
+It is very rich in proteins, fibre and can be made in varied food cuisines.
+It suits well with salads, curries, sauces and sauces.
 It is also an excellent swap for meat sausages and patties

 CEREALS – BUCKWHEAT, FINGER MILLET, QUINOA , WILD RICE , AMARANTH

 Cereals have always been past, present and future food.
 We all know cereals are the most important source.
 And has been part of us since many many years of human existence.
-Rice, maize wheat are the main source which is consumes mostly in the whole world but switching to more varied options for nutritional value and diversified diets and improving soil health we can switch to other future food cereal options to improve agricultural bio eco system and soil cycle.
+Rice, maize wheat is the main source which is consumed mostly in the whole world but switching to more varied options for nutritional value and diversified diets and improving soil health we can switch to other future food cereal options to improve agricultural bio ecosystem and soil cycle.

 VEGETABLES AND FRUITS – OKRA, TOMATO, WINTER RADISH, PUMPKIN – LEAVES AND FLOWERS AND ALL SEASONAL AND LOCAL FRUITS – FIGS, APPLES

-Vegetables have carbohydrates and fiber and vitamins.
+Vegetables have carbohydrates and fibre and vitamins.
 They have huge water content which is supremely good for health.
-So eating vegetable and fruits that is seasonal and locally available and are aggressively exported from other parts of the world is very good to consume and is the future food for coming generations.
+So eating vegetable and fruits that are seasonal and locally available and are aggressively exported from other parts of the world is very good to consume and is the future food for coming generations.